Hemideina femorata: Description

-The tree weta in New Zealand are large flightless nocturnal insects.
-Weta have three main sections to their body, the head, thorax and abdomen.
-Tree weta are often distinguished by their sizable hindlegs, strong jaws, tusks on the males, their glossy and hard exoskeleton and their size.
-Weta often have antennae twice as long as their bodies, which are used to help it feel its way in the dark and safely navigate.
-Structurally male tree wetas have a larger head than the females, which may make up 40% of their body length.
+The tree wētā in New Zealand are large flightless nocturnal insects.
+Wētā have three main sections to their body, the head, thorax and abdomen.
+Tree wētā are often distinguished by their sizable hindlegs, strong jaws, tusks on the males, their glossy and hard exoskeleton and their size.
+Wētā often have antennae twice as long as their bodies, which are used to help it feel its way in the dark and safely navigate.
+Structurally male tree wētās have a larger head than the females, which may make up 40% of their body length.
 The females have a long spike on their back called an ovipositor which is used for egg laying.
-Male weta have two cerci (a pair of short tapering sensory feelers) projecting at their rear and they do not have an ovipositer.
+Male wētā have two cerci (a pair of short tapering sensory feelers) projecting at their rear and they do not have an ovipositor.
 Males have a proportionately smaller abdomen than the females and "their reproductive structures are internal, apart from two pairs of tiny lobes beneath the cerci."
 H. femorata is distinguished by its colour patterns, cream-yellow banding which extends around and across the abdomen.
 Each segment of the abdomen has reddish dark-brown marks.
 On the prothorax and on the hind femora there are irregular black markings.
 Some H. femorata have a retrolateral apical spine present on the hind femora.

 Distribution

 Natural global range

-There are other insects around the world which are related to the weta family.
-There are "long-legged Cave crickets or Camel crickets" which look similar to weta and are found in places such as Australia, Chile, Europe and Asia.
-Although there are other species worldwide which are similar, weta are only found in New Zealand.
-The Canterbury tree weta is endemic and is restricted to the Canterbury region of New Zealand.
+There are other insects around the world which are related to the wētā family.
+There are "long-legged Cave crickets or Camel crickets" which look similar to wētā and are found in places such as Australia, Chile, Europe and Asia.
+Although there are other species worldwide which are similar, wētā are only found in New Zealand.
+The Canterbury tree wētā is endemic and is restricted to the Canterbury region of New Zealand.

 New Zealand range

 Hemideina femorata is limited to a particular range in the Canterbury region.
-The distribution of this weta extends along the east coast from Kaikoura to Geraldine and can be found as far west as Nelson.
-The Kanuka forests near Kaikoura are a common place where these weta can be found.
+The distribution of this wētā extends along the east coast from Kaikōura to Geraldine and can be found as far west as Nelson.
+The Kanuka forests near Kaikōura are a common place where these wētā can be found.
 A study in 1997 examined the distribution of Hemideina femorata on Banks Peninsula and found that all species were found below an altitude of 450 m, with a majority of them located on north-east facing slopes.